Posts

 Image

-one hundred dollars for that picture Somewhere back in time there are some fine young people, nicely stoned and focused on a sweet Simon and Garfunkel song drifting out of some cheap Pioneer speakers maybe on Marshallfield Lane or Seminole or Saturn street.
+one hundred dollars for that picture Somewhere back in time there are a few fine young people, nicely stoned and focused on a sweet Simon and Garfunkel song drifting out of some cheap Pioneer speakers maybe on Marshallfield Lane or Seminole or Saturn street.
 Old friends, winter companions, the old men Lost in their overcoats, waiting for the sunset The sounds of the city sifting through trees Settle like dust on the shoulders of the old friends Can you imagine us years from today Sharing a park bench quietly?
-How terribly strange to be 70 Old friends, memory brushes the same years Silently sharing the same fears What made the classic album and beautiful songs even more poignant were the recorded "voices of old people" that preceded the song speaking about what thier lives had become.
+How terribly strange to be 70 Old friends, memory brushes the same years Silently sharing the same fears What made the classic album and beautiful songs even more poignant were the recorded "voices of old people" that preceded the song, speaking about what their lives had become.
 Greg was probably 18 and I was 23 when we repeated the words "I've little in this world, I would give honestly without regret one hundred dollars for that picture."
-It was pa...
+It was...

 We don't piece here